gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Uninstall-AIPScanner.md

 ```

 ## DESCRIPTION
 The Uninstall-AIPScanner cmdlet uninstalls the Windows Server service, Azure Information Protection Scanner.
 This command does not remove the SQL Server database that was created by running the [Install-AIPScanner](./Install-AIPScanner.md) cmdlet when the Azure Information Protection Scanner was installed.
 If this database is no longer required, you must manually remove it.

+This command also does not remove the scanner reports located in %localappdata%\Microsoft\MSIP\Scanner\Reports.

 To run this command, you must have local Administrator rights for the Windows Server computer and you must restart the computer after running the command to complete the removal process.